Melissa Hastings: Storylines

 Melissa and Spencer are rivals sisters who compete for their parents' recognition and Melissa appears to be the favored child who can do no wrong.
 She always seems to one-up Spencer in everything from academic achievements to extracurricular actives.
 As she is about five-six years older than Spencer, she's essentially accomplished everything Spencer has done in high school.
-Problems occur when she begins to feel attracted to Melissa's new boyfriend, Wren Kim, when he is introduced to the family.
+Problems occur when she begins to feel attracted to Melissa's new boyfriend, Wren Kingston, when he is introduced to the family.
 "A" eventually reveals to Melissa that Spencer is dating.
 Wren dumps Spencer while he is back hooking up with Melissa, and Melissa eventually dumps him, removing him for her and her sister's life for good.
 Ian returns from California and starts working as a field hockey coach, in Spencer's team, which allows Melissa to pursue him again.
 "A" reveals to Melissa that Spencer stole her essay for the Golden Orchid competition, but the family keeps quiet to protect their reputation.
 Melissa and Spencer grow closer, and Spencer confesses that she kissed Ian, and that he and Alison were secretly dating.
 Spencer and Melissa's feud continues anyway after Melissa confronts Spencer about seeing Ian behind her back, which Spencer denies.
 Spencer and Mona eventually start suspecting that Melissa may have killed Alison.
 Spencer and Mona discover a note from "A" and suspect that Melissa killed Alison because she was jealous of her relationship with Ian.
 Mona, Spencer and their friends decide to turn Melissa in, but eventually Mona is revealed to be "A" and the girls stop suspecting Melissa.

 When Courtney DiLaurentis, Alison's twin sister, returns Melissa immediately has a bad feeling about her.
 Jason told her everything about the sisters a while ago and none of the stories matched up - Courtney claims that her and Alison were best friends who shared everything whilst Jason says they despised each other and the reason Courtney is in a mental clinic is because she attempted to strangle Alison.
 Melissa investigates Courtney, but gets too close to the truth and is kidnapped by Courtney.
 She wakes up bound and gagged in a wardrobe next to Ian's dead body, Courtney didn't have time to kill her then, but she was going to kill her later.
 The Liars were trapped inside the house by Courtney and discovered that Courtney was in fact Alison, who murdered the real Courtney after a case of mistaken identity.
 The house is set on fire and the Liars stumble upon Melissa in the wardrobe and free her, they all then manage to escape.

 Throughout the rest of the books, Melissa becomes engaged to Darren Wilden and her and Spencer become closer.
 When Spencer's parents practically abandon her, Melissa supports Spencer throughout her hard time and tries to be a good sister.